Service Desk Management

 IT organizations invest significant time and effort managing user and system incidents to insure high quality service to their user community.
 Using the power of the K1000 service desk, IT organizations can improve their incident management by leveraging the sophisticated ticketing system and policy-based workflow, which is integrated with the rest of the K1000 asset and configuration capabilities.

 The K1000 makes it easy for users to submit support requests by email or through the user portal so that they can log their first request in seconds.
 Integration with Active Directory/LDAP to regularly import users provides for secure user authentication.
-The portal then allows users to access a flexible knowledge base, see hardware and software inventory information, install IT controlled software packages and raise and view support requests.
+Single sign-on allows users to easily and seamlessly access their K1000 user portal with their corporate logon credentials.
+The portal allows users to access a flexible knowledge base, see hardware and software inventory information, install IT controlled software packages and raise and view support requests.

 The portal’s knowledge base rating feature allows users to rate knowledge base articles for usefulness.
 Users can collaboratively rank and view articles in the order of usefulness or number of views.
 In addition, an integrated, automatic and configurable customer satisfaction survey is also part of the K1000 service desk and further enhances the user experience with the portal.